ash2code/kubernetes_interview_questions/kubernetes_interview_questions.md

     Answer: Ingress Controller FULFILLS ingress requirements
             Defining and ingress has no actual impact on traffic.
             Traffic is only acted upon once you have created an Ingress Controller (e.g. Load Balancer or Nginx Ingress Controller)
+            Ingress: Defines the rules for routing external traffic to services within the cluster.
+	    Ingress Controller: Implements those rules and manages the actual routing of traffic based on the Ingress resources.
 ## .